Torietron/Practice3D/README.md

  -On Tap -- Discharge energy to blink in your current direction <br />
  -On Hold -- Transcend into a form of pure Energy <br />
   *while transcended you may cast while moving and gain a movement speed boost <br />

+  projectiles are target dummies are still placeholders *time for me to start practicing model making